 A discussion of using holistic therapies such as meditation, yoga, art, or exercise to refocus their energy is also essential.
 Funneling energy into positive activities can help mitigate the urge to fall into a relationship or relapse.
 Retraining their thought patterns to recognize the relationship they have with themself is more important than dating.

 You can introduce your client to resources that offer support and understanding for those in recovery.
 Ask your client to find three sober groups they are interested in; once they identify three groups, encourage them to join at least one, hold them accountable if they don’t.
 How do you keep them accountable?
 You can reintroduce it into the treatment plan or discuss why they didn’t join a group.

 Relationships are great; sobriety is better.
 While not all early-stage relationships will fail, the importance of spending time discovering life without substances is essential to continued recovery.

 As an addiction treatment professional, you understand that post-treatment self-care is an essential part of recovery.
 Entering into an intimate relationship too soon can place a client’s recovery in peril.
 Whether started while in treatment or after, a new romantic relationship can distract a client from focusing on their needs during a critical time.
 Their newfound sense of health, vitality, and confidence can mask underlying issues that continue to need attention.
 While the urge to find love is understandable, post-treatment care emphasizes practicing the coping techniques learned in treatment.
 Honest discussion combined with introducing healthy options to dating, holistic therapies, and sober groups can aid the client in focusing on what is essential to maintain their sobriety; learning to understand themselves.
-As a premier substance abuse treatment center nestled in the Hollywood Hills, Alta Centers provides the resources needed to support long-term healthy recovery.
+As a premier alcohol and drug rehab nestled in the Hollywood Hills, Los Angeles California.
+Alta Centers provides the resources needed to support long-term healthy recovery.
 For more information about Alta Centers, call (888) 202-2583.